krishang118/GAN-MNIST/README.md

 ## Features

 - Multi-device Support: Automatic detection and accelerated GPU support for CUDA and MPS (Apple Silicon), with CPU fallback
-- Progress Tracking: Real-time training progress with progress bars
+- Progress Tracking: Real-time training progress tracking with progress bars
-- Image Generation: Saves generated images during training every 10 epochs
+- Image Generation: Saves generated images during training at every 10 epochs
 - Easy Model Loading: Functions to load and generate using the saved model

 ## Architecture